EvgenyKarkan/EKAlgorithms/README.md

 Arrays and Lists
 ----------------------

 1. Index of maximum element in array.
+2. Indexes of maximum and minimum elements simultaneously.
-2. Find longest string in array of strings.
+3. Find longest string in array of strings.
-3. Find shortest string in array of strings.
+4. Find shortest string in array of strings.
-4. Array reverse.
+5. Array reverse.
-5. Intersection of two arrays.
+6. Intersection of two arrays.
-6. Union of two arrays (with remove duplicates).
+7. Union of two arrays (with remove duplicates).
-7. Find duplicates.
+8. Find duplicates.
-8. Array with N unique/not unique random objects.
+9. Array with N unique/not unique random objects.
-9. Check if array is sorted.
+10. Check if array is sorted.

 Search Algorithms
 -----------------